Ali-Kabbadj/1337BG-cursus/Cursus/Libft/README.md

 # LIBFT
-This is the first project in the 42 (1773 benguerir) school cuscus.It contain a lot of general purpose functions from the standard C Library.
+This is the first project in the 42 (1773 benguerir) school cuscus.
+It contain a lot of general purpose functions from the standard C Library.

 ## Tables of content